brandonyee333/test/readme/BREAKING_CHANGES.markdown

 #### What changed?

-The `copy-request-parameters` init parameter's default value is now set to `true` in all portlets that extend `MVCPortlet`.
+The `copy-request-parameters` init parameter's default value is now set to `true` in `MVCPortlet`.

 #### Who is affected?

-This affects developers that have created portlets that extend `MVCPortlet`.
+This affects developers whose portlets extend `MVCPortlet`.

 #### How should I update my code?

-To continue using the property the same way you did before this change was implemented, you'll need to change the default property.
-To change the property, set the init parameter to `false` in your class extending `MVCPortlet`:
+If your portlet doesn't set `copy-request-parameters` or sets it `false`, remove that code and add the following `@Component` property to disable the `copy-request-parameters` init parameter:

-    javax.portlet.init-param.copy-request-parameters=false
+    "javax.portlet.init-param.copy-request-parameters=false"

 #### Why was this change made?